Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 catch (ApiException e){};
 ```
 It will be included in the try and catch block to deal with any exceptions that could arise if the "accountController" object fails to update user information that was anticipated to be returned.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.
 The model will be passed as a parameter to the `AccountMyProfile1Async()` method.

-#### API object Parameters
-The API parameters of the `model` object are shown in the following image:
+The FirstName and LastName are two required parameters of the `model` object.

+#### Model object Parameters

   ![4](https://user-images.githubusercontent.com/110983629/187724681-40a8659b-5246-4dbd-b3f6-bb670bafc37e.png)
  ![5](https://user-images.githubusercontent.com/110983629/187724707-44c466d9-a81d-40a9-b622-9563b3dcaab2.png)

-This endpoint does not contain any parameter.

 #### Responses